Question: "Will the sun really be turned to darkness and the moon to blood (Joel 2:31)?"

 It is likely that Joelís prophecy includes an eclipse visible in Israel just before the second coming of Christ.
 This would be evidence of Godís intricate timing.
 However, it is also possible that a supernatural event will occur, blocking the sunís light from the entire planet.
 This would explain how the sun could look dark and the moon red at the same time—although the prophecy does not stipulate that the two events are simultaneous.

-Jesus spoke of this event in Matthew 24:29-30: ďImmediately after the tribulation of those days the sun will be darkened, and the moon will not give its light, and the stars will fall from heaven, and the powers of the heavens will be shaken.
+Jesus spoke of this event in Matthew 24:29–30: ďImmediately after the tribulation of those days the sun will be darkened, and the moon will not give its light, and the stars will fall from heaven, and the powers of the heavens will be shaken.
 Then will appear in heaven the sign of the Son of Man, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.Ē Here, Jesus indicates that these phenomena will take place at the end of the tribulation period shortly before He returns to Earth.
-It is possible that the judgments and devastation that take place during the tribulation will be responsible for creating conditions which make the sun appear dark and the moon appear red.
+It is possible that the judgments and devastation that take place during the tribulation will be responsible for creating conditions that make the sun appear dark and the moon appear red.

 Regardless of how it happens, the appearance of the sun and moon will change.
 Joelís prophecy is clear: a darkened sun and reddish moon are associated with Godís judgment shortly before the return of Christ.